zendesk/zendesk_app_framework_sdk/doc/source/sdk/v1/iframes_in_apps.md

 ## IFrames in Apps

-Apps can use iframes to embed an external website within Zendesk.
-In order for your external website to interact with the app, the framework provides a set of APIs that allow you to post and receive messages both from you external website and the app.
+Apps can use iframes to embed external websites within Zendesk.
+In order for your external website to interact with your app, the framework provides a set of APIs that allow you to post and receive messages both from you external website and your app.

 ### Introducing the Zendesk App Framework (ZAF) SDK